Rising Five-Year Average And Massive Data Revision Reduce U.S Glut

 Note: This article was originally published in Boslego Risk Services Premium Marketplace membership site on Seeking Alpha on April 12th.
 For more information, click here.
-Next update tomorrow on Premium.
+Next update of EIA stats tomorrow on Premium.

-According to the Energy Information Administration (NYSEMKT:EIA), U.S. petroleum inventories fell by 4.7 million barrels last week.
+According to the Energy Information Administration (EIA), U.S. petroleum inventories fell by 4.7 million barrels last week.
 They stand about 140 million barrels higher than the rolling 5-year average, which is rising due to the persistence of high stocks.
 And domestic crude production continues to rise.

 U.S. crude imports from Saudi Arabia dropped for a second straight week.
 They averaged 883,000 b/d last week, about the same as in the prior week.
 These figures are about 360,000 b/d lower than the prior 4-week trend.